Dark-Peace/BulletUpHell/README.md

 Video tutorial to get started : [tuto](https://youtu.be/YG4KW3iu1YA)

-For the installation and the documentation of all my plugins, check this : [https://rebrand.ly/Dark-Peace-Godot-Plugins](https://rebrand.ly/Dark-Peace-Godot-Plugins)
+For the installation and the documentation, check this : [https://rebrand.ly/Dark-Peace-Godot-Plugins](https://r-g-b.notion.site/BulletUpHell-3153e69c5faa810baa55e8dc0be8f9e2)

 I'll also post complete tutorials on my Youtube channel when I'll have the time so consider subscribing to not miss any news !
 [My youtube channel](https://www.youtube.com/@Dark_Peace)